-18.02 Dental Insurance
+1.18.02 Dental Insurance

-The Board shall provide dental insurance to eligible employees.
+Eligible employees shall be provided dental insurance.
 The insurance carrier(s), program(s), and coverage(s) will be selected and determined by the Board.

 The Board will pay 83% of the Dental Insurance premium.

 If both spouses are employed by the district and are eligible for insurance they shall have their choice of two fully paid single plans for dental insurance or one fully paid family dental insurance plan.